 Boolean functions: definition, tabular way of assigning, lexicographic order of listing all sets of variables, elementary Boolean functions of one and two variables.
 Substantial and dummy variables.
 Representation of Boolean functions by formulas.
 Equivalence of formulas, basic identities of binary Boolean algebra.
-A theorem on the (disjunctive) expansion of a Boolean function in the first m variables.
+A theorem on the (disjunctive) expansion of a Boolean function.
+Dual boolean function.
+Duality principle.
+A theorem on the (conjunctive) expansion of a Boolean function in the first m variables.
 SDNF of a nonzero Boolean function.
 Dual boolean function.
 Duality principle.
 A theorem on the (conjunctive) expansion of a Boolean function in the first m variables.
 The SKNF is not identically equal to one of the Boolean function.
 Zhegalkin polynomials.
 Existence and uniqueness of the representation of an arbitrary Boolean function by the canonical Zhegalkin polynomial.
 Closed and complete systems of Boolean functions.
 Five classes of Fasting.
 Post's completeness theorem.
 Analysis and synthesis of switching circuits.
 Minimization of Boolean functions in the DNF class.